FBI lawyer accused of altering document in Carter Page FISA warrant to plead guilty

 The Justice Department did not immediately respond to a request for comment.

-Justice Department Inspector General Micheal Horowtiz last year uncovered that Mr. Clinesmith altered an email from the CIA that the FBI used to obtain court approval to wiretap Mr. Page.
+Justice Department Inspector General Micheal Horowtiz last year uncovered that Mr. Clinesmith in 2017 altered an email from the CIA that the FBI used to obtain court approval to wiretap Mr. Page.

+Mr. Horowitz had referred Mr. Clinesmith for potential prosecution, though he was not identified by name.

 Mr. Page had been helping the CIA collect information on Russia, but Mr. Clinesmith allegedly falsely changed the document to say that the Trump campaign did not have a relationship with the CIA.